 “The most popular parts of the National Park which experience pressures are managed to ensure that the quality of environment, visitor experience and community life are protected and enhanced.”

 The COVID-19 pandemic and easing of lockdown restrictions brought a significant rise in visitor numbers and associated pressures to the national park in summer 2020.
+When further lockdown restrictions eased in spring 2021, the National Park again saw a similar surge in visitor numbers.

 A Joint Response Visitor Management Plan has been prepared by the group setting out the extensive range of measures and resources being put in place across the National Park this season.